Questions and Answers About Creatine

 Even more research need to be done, but perhaps by taking creatine and increasing our brain’s performance could slow down terrible diseases like Alzheimer’s and dementia

 How Effective is Creatine?

-Creatine has been so effective in increasing strength and muscle mass gains that many outside of the fitness industry wondered if creatine was a steroid.
+Creatine has been so effective in increasing strength and muscle mass gains that many outside of the fitness industry tried to start a myth that it was a steroid.
 By definition something that is produced naturally in the body cannot be a steroid.

 Types of Creatine:

 There are many different types of creatine on the market today.
 The most commonly used (and cheapest available) is creatine monohydrate.
 Creatine Monohydrate is the golden standard of creatine and the one all other creatine is measured against.
 Other types of creatine include:

 - Creatine Anhydrous – creatine with the water molecule removed.
 This provides more creatine per gram and also helps reduce the boating side effect that can be accompanied by creatine.

 - Creatine Citrate – creatine combined with a citrate molecule.
 The citrate molecule helps the creatine dissolve better in water.

 - Creatine Ethyl Ester – converts back to usable creatine in the body (the creatine the body produces naturally using the amino acids L-arginine, glycine, and L-methionine.